The payment run does not pick up old invoices

 Now process a payment run for this account.
 When the payment completes successfully, re-enable your payment retry rules.

-The Payment is Stuck in Processing Status
+The payment is stuck in Processing status

 If Zuora Payments encounters a problem while processing a payment and is unable to determine the payment status from the gateway, Zuora will keep the payment in Processing status to prevent duplicate payments from being attempted on the same invoice(s).
 Once the payment status has been determined, the payment status in Zuora will be updated from Processing to either Processed (success) or Error (failed).
+If concurrent payment runs are configured on your tenant or concurrent payment run threads of Performance Booster are enabled, a payment might be in the Processing status for a while.

 If a customer's payment method (for example, credit card or ACH) is declined during a batch payment run, the customer will have an unpaid balance.
 If the customer updates the payment method, the unpaid balance will be picked up on the next payment run.